-Pair any of these summer recipe ideas with a glass of refreshingly sweet and tart old-fashioned lemonade.
+Pair any of these Southern summer recipes with a glass of refreshingly sweet and tart old-fashioned lemonade.
 This is a summer staple in the South along with iced sweet tea.
 Fortunately, all you need is three ingredients: sugar, water, and lemon juice.
 It will be ready for you to enjoy in 10 minutes.
 I just know your family will love it as much as mine!
-Another fun, fruity and non-alcoholic drink to try this summer is this tropical pink recipe.
+Another fun, fruity, and non-alcoholic drink to try this summer is this tropical pink recipe.

 But wait, there’s more!
 For more summer recipe ideas, check out these posts:

 I always like to look at the optimistic side of life.
 But I am realistic enough to know that life is a complex matter.

 My mother in law loves peaches.
 Thank you for the recipes!